mccbryan3/ansible_workshop_files/docs/LECTURE1.5-MAIN.md

 Notice that **when using the conditionals the braces are not used with the variables.**

 ```
-  - name: Say hello when the OS is windows or CentOS greater than 6
+  - name: Say hello when the OS is CentOS greater than 7
     shell: echo "Hello There!!!"
     when: ansible_facts['os_family'] == "RedHat" and (ansible_facts['distribution_major_version'] | int > 7 )
     register: hello_there